Alexangelj/Alexangelj/README.md

 ### Hi there 👋

-I am working on a decentralized protocol called Primitive that lives permanently on Ethereum.
-Primitive is a crypto-options market protocol!
+### I am working on a decentralized crypto-options market protocol called Primitive.